cspetterson/personal/_posts/2025-02-19-interview-question-data-integrity-across-threads.md

 _I never heard back from them._

 Maybe my answers are lacking and can be improved.
 I'll be sharing each question separately, but I'm open to feedback.
+Roast me!

 ### How would you ensure data integrity across multiple threads/workers within one SaaS application?
 For example background processing tool is scheduled twice to execute the same action (for example reduction of product's price), how can we prevent duplicated price changes?